We have two famous blender brands to review which has been caught many customers’ great attention for more than 5 years. These are Vitamix vs. Ninja!

 So without further ado let’s find out the in depth comparison between these two attractive blender brands.

-The Market War Between Ninja and Vitamix
+The Beginning of Market War Between Ninja and Vitamix

 Suppose you look at the Ninja Ultima Blender box shown below.
 In that case, the manufacturer claims that the Ninja Ultima Blender is better than Vitamix priced at $600 (which refers to Vitamix Professional Series 750).